MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-SDK.md

 ---
-title: Use the Python SDK for Quantum Inspired Optimization
+title: Use the Python SDK for optimization
-description: This documents provides a basic usage overview of the Python SDK for Quantum Inspired Optimization.
+description: This documents provides a basic usage overview of the Python SDK for optimization.
 author: KittyYeungQ
 ms.author: kitty
 ms.date: 06/29/2020